Deploy a *nix universal forwarder manually

 For example, if installing the universal forwarder onto Red Hat Linux, use this command:

 instead of this command for a full Splunk Enterprise instance:

 The only difference is the prefix to the package name: "splunkforwarder", instead of "splunk".

 The universal forwarder installs by default in the

 /opt/splunkforwarder directory.
 (The default installation directory for full Splunk is

 Important: Do not install the universal forwarder over an existing installation of full Splunk Enterprise.
 This is particuarly vital if you plan to migrate from a light forwarder as described in "Migrate a nix light forwarder".

 The universal forwarder can run as any user on the local system.
 If you run the universal forwarder as a non-root user, make sure that it has the appropriate permissions to read the inputs that you specify.
 Refer to the instructions for running Splunk as a non-root user for more information.

 As part of configuration, you can migrate checkpoint settings from an existing forwarder to the universal forwarder.
-See "Deployment overview".
+See "Migrate from a light forwarder".